-Twelve percent of all patients in CAPS developed disqualifying ventricular tachycardia (defined by the investigators as a run of 10 or more ventricular complexes at a rate of > 100 per minute), and which, by protocol, required cessation of the study drug.
+Twelve percent of all patients in CAPS developed disqualifying ventricular tachycardia (defined by the investigators as a run of 10 or more ventricular complexes at a rate of $\geq$ 100 per minute), and which, by protocol, required cessation of the study drug.
 However, most of the disqualifying runs were unsustained and asymptomatic with length < 15 beats.
 In addition, of all patients assigned CAPS therapy (active or placebo) at completion of titration, 19% were changed to individualized therapy by the end of the first year.
 Fifteen percent of the patients assigned at end of titration to encainide and 18% of those assigned to flecainide went on individualized therapy.
 The impact of these findings on the subsequent large scale study must be considered.

 One of the major concerns in CAPS was the potential for adverse reactions and proarrhythmic effects of drugs.
 Hospitalization was therefore required for initiation or change in drug therapy.
-CAPS demonstrated that the immediate adverse effects and proarrhythmic effects of these drugs were relatively small and equivalent to placebo, remembering that the study excluded patients with ejection fractions \leq 0.20, included slow titration of doses and excluded patients with \geq 10 beats in a row of ventricular tachycardia on the baseline Holter recording.
+CAPS demonstrated that the immediate adverse effects and proarrhythmic effects of these drugs were relatively small and equivalent to placebo, remembering that the study excluded patients with ejection fractions $\leq$ 0.20, included slow titration of doses and excluded patients with $\geq$ 10 beats in a row of ventricular tachycardia on the baseline Holter recording.

 The Cardiac Arrhythmia Pilot Study thus suggested that the large scale study, the Cardiac Arrhythmia Suppression Trial (CAST), can be successfully completed.
 Patients with sufficient ectopy to qualify as moderately high risk can be identified after a myocardial infarction and enrolled in such a study.
 CAPS showed, however, that many patients must be screened to enable enrollment of sufficient numbers of patients to test the hypothesis that VPD suppression improves survival.
 With at least two drugs in CAPS (encainide and flecainide), VPD's were successfully suppressed with adequate patient compliance and acceptable adverse effects.
 Thus, it will be feasible to test whether suppression of VPD's will improve survival in patients who have arrhythmias after a myocardial infarction.
+In this section we give a brief simplified description of the CAST design.
+The details are given in subsequent sections.